AmritanjAyush/Cryptocurrencies-market_data/README.md

-## Name of the Python Package Market Analysis of Data for Cryptocurrencies (MADC)
+##Python Package - MADC

+**What does MADC stand for?**

+We had to come up with a unique name for the package to avoid any conflicts or similarities when when we upload it online.
+To differentiate our package name we finalised **Market Analysis of Data for Cryptocurrencies - MADC** (pronounced Mad-Cee)

 Website link: https://sabooshagun.github.io/madc/